elugens/hello-javascript/docs/general-javascript-questions/javascript-basics/basic-javascript-questions-answers.md

   <div><strong>Examples of such languages:</strong><br /><br />
   <ol>
   <li>CoffeeScript is a “syntactic sugar” for JavaScript.
 It introduces shorter syntax, allowing us to write clearer and more precise code.
 Usually, Ruby devs like it.</li>
-   <li>TypeScript is concentrated on adding “strict data typing” to simplify the development and support of complex systems.
+   <li>A major focus of TypeScript is to add "strict data typing" so that complex systems can be developed and supported more easily.
 It is developed by Microsoft.</li>
-    <li>Flow also adds data typing, but in a different way.
-Developed by Facebook.</li>
+    <li>Flow adds data typing of its own, but in a unique way.
+Facebook developed it.</li>
-     <li>Dart is a standalone language that has its engine that runs in non-browser environments (like mobile apps) but also can be converted to JavaScript.
-Developed by Google.</li>
+     <li>Dart is a standalone language that runs in non-browser environments (like mobile apps) but is also the ability to convert into JavaScript.
+Google developed it.</li>
-      <li>Brython is a Python transpiler to JavaScript that enables the writing of applications in pure Python without JavaScript.</li>
+      <li>Brython is a JavaScript transpiler that makes it possible to write applications in pure Python without JavaScript.</li>
-       <li>Kotlin is a modern, concise and safe programming language that can target the browser or Node.</li>
+       <li>A modern, concise, and secure programming language, Kotlin supports the browser and Node.js.</li>
   </ol>
   </div>
   </div>